jarviskroos7/project-russian-troll/README.md

-# Project-Hate-Speech
+# Project-russian-troll
-This is the 'hate speech' project for DSS sp19
+This is the 'russian troll twitter analysis' project for DSS sp19